Skip to content

 • A Clemson parking permit if bringing a vehicle to campus.

-Students who are interested in STEM Start are encouraged to fill out the 2023-2024 FAFSA (Free Application for Federal Student Aid) to be eligible for Federal Pell Grant and/or Federal Direct Loan for the summer II semester.
-The preferred deadline is April 1, and students should fill out the FAFSA as soon as possible, no later than June 30.
-Please note this is a different year’s FAFSA than required for your first academic year (Fall and Spring semesters) at Clemson.
+There are two FAFSAs (Free Application for Federal Student Aid) that STEM Start students need to fill out.
+Students who are interested in STEM Start need to fill out the 2024-2025 FAFSA to be eligible for Federal Pell Grant and/or Federal Direct Loans for the summer II semester.
+The preferred deadline is April 1, and students should fill out the 2024-2025 FAFSA as soon as possible, no later than June 30.
+Students will also need to submit a 2025-2026 FAFSA to be eligible for Federal Pell Grant and/or Federal Direct Loans for the academic year (Fall and Spring semesters).
 Clemson also uses the FAFSA to determine your eligibility for need-based financial aid.

 Housing